cormullion/juliamonomaster/website/faq.md

 ## ‘Why don’t these accents/marks/diacritics work properly?’

-Unicode allows you to combine characters - ie stack them vertically.
+Unicode allows you to combine characters - place one above the vertically.
 For example, you can combine the glyph for `e` (U+0065) with the glyph U+20D7 (the “combining right arrow above”) to get:

 ```
 e⃗